kubeflow/website/content/docs/pipelines/tutorials/sdk-examples.md

 In this example, you:

-* Use `kfp.Client` to create a pipeline from a local file using the Kubeflow Pipelines API.
+* Use `kfp.Client` to create a pipeline from a local file.
 When the pipeline is created, a default pipeline version is automatically created.
 * Use `kfp.Client` to add a pipeline version to the pipeline that was created in the previous step.